virtualcitySYSTEMS/map-core/README.md

 The Interactions API is an abstraction layer to handle map events.
 For example a click event on the Map.
 This allows for developing applications which work in 2D/3D or oblique.

+## Workers

+Some features use `WebWorkers` to offload heavy computations from the main thread.
+If you host the library yourself, you can set the global `vcs.workerBase` to point to the hosted location of the workers.
+Otherwise it is assumed the code is hosted in the same structure and a relative URL to the workers directory is used (which may lead to issues if you dont allow `unsafe-inline` in your CSP).

 ## Feature Editor API

 Based on the Interactions API the Feature Editor provides functionality to `create`, `select`, and `transform` Features.